|How to Purée Garlic - Advanced

 abrasive agent against the garlic for the final step.

-cutting board, rock and drag the edge of the knife over the salted garlic
+drag the flat and the edge of the knife over the salted

 Every kitchen supply shop has a shelf full of garlic presses.